-Office hours / Getting help: My official in-person office hours, held in ASC 2046, are from 1-2 on Mondays, Tuesdays and Thursdays.
-Outside those hours, I am happy to meet with you most of the time when I am present.
+Outside my official office hours, I am happy to meet with you most of the time when I am present.
 Feel free to ask me questions on lecture content, or to get help with any or all of the homework questions, and I can also videoconference with you through Zoom or Skype if needed.
-In office hours, I am able to discuss the material at a much more friendly pace and offer some alternate viewpoints that may help you understand the material better.